Generalized Wigner-Weyl calculus for gauge theory and non-dissipative transport

 \section{Conclusions and discussion}

-In the present paper we proposed a new version of Wigner-Weyl calculus in which the Wigner transformed two-point fermion Green function belongs to the adjoint representation of the gauge group.
-Basic properties of the so-constructed Wigner-Weyl calculus remain similar to those of the Wigner-Weyl calculus of \cite{ZZ2021,ZA2023}.
-However, there are important differences that allow us to express responses of vector and axial currents to the non-Abelian field strength via topological invariants.
+In the present paper we proposed a new version of Wigner-Weyl calculus. \mzc{It extends the constructions of \cite{ZW2020,ZZ2022,ZA2023} to the case, when the Wigner transformed two-point fermion Green function belongs to the adjoint representation of the gauge group.
+In turn, the latter construction utilizes the notion of covariant Weyl symbol of operator proposed long time ago in \cite{vasak1987quantum}.} Basic properties of the so-constructed Wigner-Weyl calculus remain similar to those of the Wigner-Weyl calculus of \cite{ZW2020,ZZ2021,ZA2023}.
+However, there are important differences that allow us to express responses of vector and axial currents to the non-Abelian field strength through topological invariants.

 Using the developed machinery we calculated responses of axial and vector non-Abelian currents to the external non-Abelian field strength.
 The former leads us to the non-Abelian version of the CSE while the latter results in the non-Abelian version of the QHE.
 We considered systems with Dirac operator $\hat{Q}$ of rather general form.